elimbaum/trinket-life/README.md

 - `oled_test`, `rand_test`, `toggle`: testing out various parts of the system individually.
 - `notes.txt` notes from working on this project
 - `scanned notes.pdf` some hand-written notes from when I was trying to work out state machines and various other optimizations.

+*I didn't have the most up-to-date display library installed!* Hence the weird half-screen thing.
+My OLED test program was working, because I was basing that off of the new version.
+Super fkin annoying!

+Culprit appears to be that the I2C bus wasn't being allowed to send enough data.
+Fixed [here](https://github.com/adafruit/Adafruit_SSD1306/compare/2.4.0...2.4.1).